 Information for TBI Waiver Providers

 Please join us for Alliance’s upcoming TBI Waiver Stakeholder Committee meetings.
 The goal of this committee is to provide collective and diverse stakeholder feedback to DHB around the implementation of NC’s first TBI waiver pilot project.

-Note: Remote call-in option available via Zoom.
+Note: Remote call-in option is available via Zoom.
 Please contact Sandy Valdes at [email protected] to obtain Zoom information.

 Additional Resources and Presentations